 Nox was released before the famous Diablo II, and is considered to be underrated.
 However, this was a favorite of mine, and despite its age, it has held up very well over the years.
 Below is a basic overview of what this APRG is about:

 - The story isn't the greatest.
 Nox shouldn't be played for its story.
-While there is a story there and it's passable, the game is meant to be played and enjoyed.
+While there is a story there and it's passable, the game is meant to be played and enjoyed purely via gameplay.
 It's a typical hero plucked out of his own life to save the world type story.
 Enjoy it for what it is.

 - There are only three classes.
-The warrior uses melee weapons to deal damage and uses the most armor.
-The wizard has strong spells to use against enemies.
-The conjurer summons creatures to aid in his defense.
-The wizard tends to be the strongest, as well as the warrior.
-Unfortunately, some of the pets the conjurer summons aren't that useful at all.
+The Warrior uses melee weapons to deal damage and uses the most armor.
+The Wizard has strong spells to use against enemies.
+The Conjurer summons creatures to aid in his defense.
+The Wizard tends to be the strongest, with the Warrior as its rival.
+Unfortunately, some of the pets the Conjurer summons aren't that useful at all.

 - There is very little variety in items.
 This is where the game falters.
 If you like massive item drops, comparing stats, etc., then you will be disappointed by this game.
-While items do drop, they won't have a huge variety.
-In some ways this can be a good thing, as you don't have to worry about searching for constant upgrades for your character.
+While there are item drops, there isn't much variety.
+In some ways, this can be a good thing, as you don't have to worry about searching for constant upgrades for your character.

-Despite how linear it is, and that there are not a huge amount of item drops, I definitely recommend this game if you are looking for something casual and different to play.
+Despite how linear it is, and that the item drops are something to be desired, I definitely recommend this game if you are looking for something casual and different to play.
 The game has aged very well and still has quite the following.

-Why it's on this list: I really enjoyed the story (despite how thin it was) and the PvP combat when it was still at it's height.
+I really enjoyed the story (despite how thin it was) and the PvP combat when it was still at its height.
 What really struck me was the line of sight system.
 Not knowing what was around the corner, slowly creaking a door open.
 No ARPG has been able to reproduce that.

 All About Torchlight II

-Torchlight II is the sequel to the game Torchlight, which was a direct competitor to Diablo, and is considered to be just as good, and in some ways, better.
+Torchlight II is the sequel to the game Torchlight, which was a direct competitor of Diablo.
+It is considered to be just as good, and in some ways, better.
 This could be the closest to Diablo that you could get.
 Here is what this game is all about:

 - A lot of variety in how you can play the classes.
-I took my Embermage and made him just use wands, but causing all sorts of effects.
+I took my Embermage and made him just use wands while causing all sorts of effects.
 My Engineer used primarily shields to push his way through any situation.
 There is a lot of ways you can play each class, so you can find your own unique style.

 - Randomized dungeons.
 This game probably does this the best out of any other ARPG games I have played.
 The areas are incredibly randomized each time you play, so you will never play the same map twice.

 - Pet companion.
 Other games do this, but Torchlight was the first to get it right.
-Your pet attacks, can take loot back to town to sell, and you can even equip your pet with spells to aid you during the fight.
+Your pet attacks and can take loot back to town to sell.
+You can even equip your pet with spells to aid you during the fight.